uablrek/rpncalc/README.md

 Issues/PRs are welcome.
 But please note that the intention is to keep it simple.
 I will add things I need when I need them, and add some functions just for fun.

+I have refrained from adding some "memory" function, even though it would be simple.
+A bit of a point with RPN is to *not* need memories.

+I *might* add configuration in json to allow users to add constants without altering the code.
+But so far I have no users, so...